tevez07b9/course-project/Readme.md

 ## Architecture

-Backend:
+### Backend:

-Database: Postgres
+1. Database: Postgres
-Server: Express with Apollo Server
+2. Server: Express with Apollo Server
-API: graphql using type-graphql
+3. API: graphql using type-graphql
-ORM: typeorm - could have used Prisma with nexus as well
+4. ORM: typeorm - could have used Prisma with nexus as well
-Code: Typescript
+5. Code: Typescript

-Frontend:
+### Frontend

-Framework: NextJS with Typescript
+1. Framework: NextJS with Typescript
-UI: Chakra UI - But i favourite now is Tailwind CSS.
+2. UI: Chakra UI - But i favourite now is Tailwind CSS.
-GraphqlClient: Urql - coz it has better caching i feel Specials - graphql generator to generate graphql hooks Others - react-hook-form for forms
+3. GraphqlClient: Urql - coz it has better caching i feel
+4. Specials - graphql generator to generate graphql hooks
+5. Others - react-hook-form for forms

 ## Setup